seriyps/xhttpc/README.md

 ==========================================

 Easily extensible - just add your own middlewares.
-Simple core - all the additional functionality splitted to middleware modules.
+Simple tiny core - all the additional functionality splitted to middleware modules.
 Not a http client, but http client wrapper: built on top of lhttpc HTTP client, support for other HTTP clients (httpc, hackney etc) can be added easily.